Smibu/elmanager/readme.md

       -   Whether the replay is finished/unfinished
       -   Multiplayer/singleplayer
       -   Whether the level exists for the replay
-      -   Wrong version of level
+      -   Whether the level version is wrong
-      -   Hover mouse cursor above a replay to show more information (appletakes, left volts, ...)
+      -   Hover mouse cursor above a replay to show more information (appletakes, left volts, etc.)
   -   Replay viewer
       -   Watch as many players in the same level as you want simultaneously
       -   Choose LGR file in configuration window to play the replay with same graphics as in game
       -   Customizable colors for apples, killers, active/inactive player, flower, start object, driving lines, ground and sky
-      -   Smooth zooming
       -   Event list displaying the selected events for selected player
       -   Fullscreen mode
-      -   Locked camera -mode (for fun)
   -   Replay comparison
       -   Compare replays by apples or groundtouches
-  -   Move or copy selected replays to anywhere
   -   Open level file of a replay with the default program
-  -   Replay renaming with pattern
   -   Save properties of selected replays to a text file
   -   Merge two singleplayer replays to a multiplayer replay